hariangr/Learn/C++/3. Largest Prime Factor/README.md

 Well I think my definition of prime factors is wrong... since using my definition, the prime factors of 13195 are 2,3,5,7,11,13 which is different from the example given

+How about... find the smallest factor THAT IS PRIME, then using recursion, find the next smallest of factor of n divided by previous factor?...
+Already tried it in calculator...
+I think it would work

+---

+well... pointer, reference... it's weird... or at least, I yet to understand it, it took me way too long to find a way to use pointer(or was it reference)... somehow, I think I can solve this problem easier with other language...
+I think I intendedly make it hard for myself, just because I want to learn about pointer... and reference

+---

+I'm a bit annoyed by C++ not having hoisting (JavaScript), since I've been coding for JS for quite a while...
+I'm not sure, was Java have something similiar to Hoisting in JS?

+Who care for now... anyway, Finally I finish it...

+I made this example on April 17th 2018, the day I suppose to follow the warming up for INVENTION UNUD competition, but I warming up before warming up... simple right... wkwkwk

+Why don't they allow C#, Java, Python or JS... the language that I already familiar with...

 **type**: Challange
 **source**: https://projecteuler.net/problem=3
+**time**: April 17th 2018,
+**time spent**: About 2 hours(Minus ten minutes or more) ... damn it took way too long